How to calculate mutual fund returns?

 We will discuss them in detail.
 But first, let’s understand, what is the significance of (NAV) in Mutual Fund calculations.

-So what’s NAV and formula to calculate the NAV?
+So, what’s NAV and the formula to calculate the NAV?

-Purchase NAV and sale NAV are two important numbers for mutual fund profit calculation.
+Purchase NAV and sale NAV is two important numbers for mutual fund profit calculation.

 i.e. 300 Lakhs / 20 Lakhs = 15